-Paulette Flamond is a strong and proud Metis woman who grew up in Battleford, Saskatchewan before finding her way to the Peace Region 25 years ago and settling in Charlie Lake, BC.
+Paulette Flamond is a strong and proud Metis woman who grew up in Battleford, Saskatchewan before finding her way to the Peace Region 27 years ago and settling in Charlie Lake, B.C.

 In addition, as an engaged and knowledgeable member of her community and the surrounding region, she has long been an advocate for entrepreneurial and capacity development for Metis, Inuit, First Nations and urban peoples.
-As the Executive Director of the Northeast Aboriginal Business Centre for the past 18 years, Ms. Flamond has always worked with her clients to build skills and find solutions through challenging and diversified economic times and opportunities.
+As the Executive Director of the Northeast Aboriginal Business Centre for the past 20 years, Ms. Flamond has always worked with her clients to build skills and find solutions through challenging and diversified economic times and opportunities.
 Through her leadership, the Centre has maintained its relevancy, and Ms. Flamond has again shown her understanding for changing times through creative solution-based thinking by building social enterprises within the organization.
-In addition to her work with ICBC Board of Directors, Ms. Flamond works with the Indigenous Tourism BC Board.
-Ms. Flamond has a combined 30 years of experience sitting on both federal and provincial boards, and is currently enrolled in a Professional Director Program.
+Ms. Flamond has previously served on the Indigenous Tourism BC Board.
+As well, Ms. Flamond has a combined 30 years of experience sitting on both federal and provincial boards, and is currently enrolled in a Professional Director Program.

 From 2011 to 2019, she was fortunate to be appointed by the provincial Minister of Aboriginal Relations and Reconciliation to the Minister’s Advisory Council on Aboriginal Women, and she continues to be a strong voice for all women.